sderosiaux/golb/drafts/2017-01-xx-how-to-communicate-between-services/index.md

 # Types of failures

-A developer generally codes the business rules and handle their errors, such as the validation.
+We generally codes the business rules and handle their errors, such as validating some properties to be still get a consistent model.
-It also happens that some critical areas are protected into `try/catch` because it happened that this code can crash, and we don't want the whole JVM to crash because of that.
+It also happens that we surround some critical areas with `try/catch` because it happened that this code can crash, and we don't want the whole JVM to crash because of that.

 But what about infrastructure error ?
 Generally, they are poorly handled.

-- What if, at first, the database can't be connected to?
+- What if, at first, the service can't connect to the database?
 The application will go into `catch` to log something, then what?
-- What if, at first, the database is able to be connected to, then hours later, the database is down.
+- What if, at first, the service can connect to the database, then hours later, the database is down.
 What is going to happen to the application, to the requests?
 Are the queries are going to accumulate, but where? how much?
 Is the whole application is going to explode, crash, and lose all its flying requests?

 They are a bunch of questions to wonder when an application (or service) is contacting another service.
 A service failure should not crash the calling application/service, and this, recursively, to not crash the whole stack.